Knot surgery formulae for instanton Floer homology II: applications: Surgeries on some alternating knots

 \subsection{Classification of complexes}

-Suppose $K\subset S^3$ is a knot of torsion order one ({\it c.f.} Definition \ref{defn: torsion order one}).
-From Lemma \ref{lem: torsion order 1}, we know $d_{\pm}=d_{1,\pm}$, \textit{i.e.} differentials on higher pages vanish.
+Suppose $K\subset S^3$ is a knot of torsion order one ({\it cf.} Definition \ref{defn: torsion order one}).
+From Lemma \ref{lem: torsion order 1}, we know $d_{\pm}=d_{1,\pm}$, \textit{i.e.}, differentials in higher pages vanish.
 Then Theorem \ref{thm: main equality} imposes strong restrictions on the differentials.
 In this subsection, we prove a classification theorem for complexes of knots of torsion order one.

 \blem Suppose $K\subset S^3$ is a knot with torsion order one and